TomKnowles1994/WhiskerPredictiveNetwork/README.md

 ## To Run

-- Download both the "Annotated Whisker Predictive" files. v1 is the code for the Baseline LSTM and Whisker Predictive Network with single timesteps. v2 also contains the Baseline LSTM, but the Whisker Predictive Network has been modified to use multiple timesteps.
+- Download both the "Whisker Predictive Network" files. v1 is the code for the Baseline LSTM and Whisker Predictive Network with single timesteps. v2 also contains the Baseline LSTM, but the Whisker Predictive Network has been modified to use multiple timesteps.

 - Run Jupyter Notebook via Command Prompt (Windows) or Terminal (Linux or Mac), with the command 'jupyter notebook'.